alexis-lp/Deep_Learning_TP/README.md

 # Deep_Learning_TP
-                  Just below is the report on my differeent experiments with the neural network.
+    Just below is the report on my different experiments with the neural network.
 You can find other information on the notebook like picture of the losses.
 # Lab 2 - Deep Learning with PyTorch: CIFAR10 object classification

 The goal of this lab work is to design a convolutional neural network with the tool Pytorch.